spencertipping/caterwaul/src/core.md

 Caterwaul 1.4 is a self-hosting reimplementation of the caterwaul compiler and standard library.
 It contains a number of improvements over previous versions:

-    1. The parser is written using regular expressions, which should provide a significant performance improvement on V8.
-    2. The parser reads comments and attaches them to nearby syntax nodes.
+    1. The parser reads comments and attaches them to nearby syntax nodes.
-    3. Tree serialization produces human-readable output.
+    2. Tree serialization produces human-readable output.
-    4. The macroexpander is now contextualized rather than implicitly universal.
+    3. The macroexpander is now contextualized rather than implicitly universal.
-    5. Syntax trees use indexed data elements to accelerate comparisons.
+    4. Syntax trees use indexed data elements to accelerate comparisons.
-    6. Syntax tree matching is highly optimized.
+    5. Syntax tree matching is highly optimized.

 The standard library is mostly the same, but it has some subtle semantic differences.
 The largest one is that -seq is now allowed to fuse loops; this may change the way certain comprehensions behave in pathological cases.